pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 ```
 1

 ```

 ### Returns

-A new subscription instance with an empty event dispatcher.
+A new instance of the subscription object with an empty event dispatcher.

 ## Unsubscribe

-Stop receiving updates from a Subscription or SubscriptionSet.
+Stop receiving real-time updates from a Subscription or a SubscriptionSet.

 ### Method(s)